Skip to content

 Parameter Type Default Description

-timeout_ms integer 300000 (5 min) Timeout for blocked requests (minimum 1000 ms)
+timeout_ms integer 300000 (5 min) Global timeout for held envelopes (minimum 1000 ms)

 timeout_behavior string auto_release What happens on timeout: auto_release or auto_drop